 Is Teriyaki Sauce Halal

-Teriyaki sauce is typically made with a combination of soy sauce, sugar, vinegar, and spices, which are generally considered halal.
+Teriyaki sauce is typically made with a combination of soy sauce, sugar, vinegar (With a Very Low percentage), and spices, which are considered halal, so Teriyaki Sauce is Halal.

-However, some teriyaki sauces may contain alcohol, which is not permissible in Islamic dietary laws and makes it non-halal.
-Additionally, some store-bought teriyaki sauces may contain artificial additives like high fructose corn syrup, dextrose, lactic and modified corn starch, among others, which may not be halal.
+Some teriyaki sauces may contain alcohol, which is not permissible in Islamic dietary laws and makes it non-halal. some store-bought teriyaki sauces may contain artificial additives like high fructose corn syrup, dextrose, lactic, and modified corn starch, among others, which may not be halal.

-However, there are halal certified teriyaki sauce brands available in the market.
+There are halal-certified teriyaki sauce brands available in the market.
 Here are some examples:

 - Yamamori Halal Teriyaki Sauce: This is an authentic Japanese teriyaki sauce that is halal-certified.
 It is a seasoning sauce for grilling that is easy to use and does not require marinating before cooking.
 It is recommended for dishes like chicken teriyaki and salmon teriyaki